aman207/Simple-Crypto-Dicord-Bot/README.md

 ## Commands
 - `$help`:- Informes the user which coins/tokens are supported and how to call their prices
-- `$about`:- Where to find the source code and who the creater is
 - `$trending`:- Provides the top 7 trending search coins/tokens
 - `$market_dominance`:- Returns a list of the most dominant coins in terms of overall market cap percentage